-The Board is comprised of a diverse and talented group of five community leaders, with a skillset that includes business, law, finance, education, technology, marketing, and community work.
+The Board is comprised of a diverse and talented group of community leaders, with a skillset that includes business, finance, education, technology, marketing, and community work.
 In addition, each board member is passionately committed to improving public education for ALL students in North Carolina and is actively involved in their communities.
-The Board is comprised of respected leaders that are committed to providing quality educational options in their community.
-The Board shall be comprised of five to nine directors at any one time, and in order to facilitate efficient and effective daily operations, board members shall define roles of board members as minimally as possible.
+The Board is comprised of five respected leaders and retired educators that are committed to providing quality educational options in their community.
+Board shall be comprised of five to nine directors at any one time, and in order to facilitate efficient and effective daily operations, board members shall define roles of board members as minimally as possible.
 Board members shall not have the authority or ability to formulate or implement policy on an individual basis and all decisions shall be made collectively in accordance with board procedure.
-Also, refer to Parent and Community Involvement section for more details.
+Also, refer to responses in the Parent and Community Involvement section for additional details.